jhoerr/box-csharp-sdk-v2/readme.markdown

 ## Nuget

 This client is [available on Nuget](http://nuget.org/packages/Box.v2.SDK).
-There is also an [MVC-based example](http://nuget.org/packages/Box.v2.SDK.Sample.Oauth2) of the Box OAuth2 authentication flow available.
+There is also an [MVC-based example](https://github.com/jhoerr/box-csharp-sdk-v2.sample.oauth) of the Box OAuth2 authentication flow available.

+## Release Notes

+1.1:
+ + Breaking Change: The BoxManager constructor signatures have changed to resolve ambigious method call errors in Visual Studio.
+ + Breaking Change: The enterprise-level User methods have all changed to resolve an issue that could potentially lead to data loss.
+ + Bug Fix: BoxException information is now properly saved.

+1.0:
+ + Initial release

 ## Known Issues

++ Support for several features is planned but not yet available, including Search and removing a user from an enterprise.
-Long-polling of events is not currently supported due to limitations in the underlying request model.
++ Long-polling of events is not currently supported due to limitations in the underlying request model.

 ## Usage Example